Skip to main content

 CapabilityDescription

-Query AnalysisIdentify slow queries, analyze execution plans (explain())
+Query analysisIdentify slow queries, analyze execution plans with explain()

-@tony check replication lag on the secondary nodes
+@tony #report check replication lag on the secondary nodes

 Troubleshooting

-• If using Atlas, ensure the user was created with the correct privileges under Database Access.
+• For Atlas: confirm the user was created with the correct privileges under Database Access

-• Check if CloudThinker IPs are added to your Atlas Network Access list or your firewall.
+• Check that CloudThinker IPs are added to your Atlas Network Access list or your firewall

 Tony Agent